 Information associated with your message board account is retained until you choose to delete your account, since this information must be retained for your account to work properly and for us to protect the message board community from abuse.
 We may also delete information regarding accounts that have been inactive for an extended period of time.
 To delete your message board account, see the "information removal" section below.

 Mailing listYou may choose to sign up for the Cprogramming.com mailing list.
 If you do so, Cprogramming.com will send you periodic email related to learning about C and C++ programming.
-Your email address is provided only to us and to the service that runs the mailing list software.
-We will not sell your email address or share it with anyone else.
+Your name and email address are provided only to us and to the service that runs the mailing list software, AWeber Communications.
+We and AWeber will also receive information related to your signup such as your IP address.
+We will not sell this information or share it with anyone else.
+We retain and process this information on the basis of your having consented to receive email from Cprogramming.com.
 Each mailing list email contains information on how to unsubscribe.
 You may unsubscribe from the mailing list at any time.